 Each node will select the next pitch in the sequence.
 Once a pitch has been selected, the sequence moves on to the next step and the next time a node plays it will select that pitch.

 You can optionally choose to apply the note ons velocity to the node as well, although this will override the velocity settings that come from Poly.
-See the Keyboard section of the MIDI settings menu to configure this.

 This is where you can control the sound that is produced by each color.
 All samplers have 8 voices of polyphony, but can be set to mono mode for sounds with lots of bass.